Welcome to today's edition of the Rush 24-7 podcast.

 Trust me on this.

-That's why you get the story from the Financial Times Democrats anxious for Obama to widen lead.
+That's why you get the story from the Financial Times, Democrats anxious for Obama to widen lead.

-Nobody's gonna say it.
+Nobody's going to say it.

 What's changed?

-The very people that should give him this big massive victory voted against him in the late primaries and voted for Hillary, the old-fashioned Democrat so-called constituent, the white blue-collar workers, the bitter clingers, as Obama called them.
+The very people that should give him this big, massive victory voted against him in the late primaries and voted for Hillary, the old-fashioned Democrat so-called constituent, the white blue-collar workers, the bitter clingers, as Obama called them.

 What's happened to make them more supportive of Obama?